Synchronization in random networks of identical phase oscillators: A graphon approach: Introduction

 \subsection{Relation to Previous Work}

-Our convergence result is related to recent studies initiated by Medvedev~\cite{Medvedev_2014, Medvedev_2013, Medvedev_main}.
+Our convergence result is related to recent studies initiated by Medvedev~\cite{Medvedev_2014, Medvedev_2013, Medvedev_main} and further explored by Bramburger, Holzer, and Williams in \cite{bramburger2024}.
 Assuming a bounded, symmetric, and almost everywhere continuous graphon, Medvedev proves convergence of the sampled dynamics to the continuous dynamics (as defined above) as $n$ goes to infinity in the $L^{2}$ norm with high probability \cite{Medvedev_2014}.
 In \cite{Medvedev_main}, Medvedev loosens the regularity assumptions on the graphon and strengthens the convergence results in the $L^{2}$ norm by proving convergence with probability $1$ as $n$ goes to infinity.
-Another key distinction between \cite{Medvedev_2014} and \cite{Medvedev_main} is that the framework in \cite{Medvedev_main} assumes $\alpha_n=\omega(n^{-1/2})$.
+Another key distinction between \cite{Medvedev_2014} and \cite{Medvedev_main} is that the framework in \cite{Medvedev_main} allows for the sparse graphon regime with $\alpha_n=\omega(n^{-1/2})$.

-Our work improves the scaling factor to $\alpha_n=\frac{\omega\left(\log(n)\right)}{n}$ and shows convergence in the $L^{\infty}$ norm, albeit via stronger regularity assumptions on the graphon.
-We also note that while Medvedev obtains almost sure convergence, our convergence is in probability.
-Proving convergence in the $L^{\infty}$ norm is necessary in our work to derive the two synchronization results for the Erd\H{o}s-R\'enyi random graph model mentioned above and further expanded on in the following.
+Our work also operates under the sparse graphon regime ($\frac{\log (n) / n}{\alpha_n^3} \rightarrow 0$ as $n\rightarrow\infty$) and shows convergence with high probability in the $L^{\infty}$ norm, albeit via stronger regularity assumptions on the graphon.
+Proving convergence in the $L^{\infty}$ norm, instead of $L^{2}$, is necessary in our work to study the synchronization properties of Kuramoto and Sakaguchi-Kuramoto oscillators interacting over Erd\H{o}s--R\'enyi random networks.

 Our analysis is also related to recent studies of \textit{global synchronization} \cite{Abdalla,Kassabov,Ling}.
-A network of oscillators is said to globally synchronize if it converges to a state with all the oscillators in phase, starting from any initial condition except a set of measure zero \cite{Kassabov}.
-In \cite{Bandeira}, it was conjectured that a system of $n$ identical Kuramoto oscillators on an Erd\H{o}s-R\'enyi random graph would globally synchronize with high probability for $p$ right above the connectivity threshold, i.e., for $p =(1+\epsilon)\left(\frac{\log(n)}{n}\right)$ where $\epsilon>0$.
+A network of oscillators is said to globally synchronize if it converges to a state with all the oscillators in phase, starting from any initial condition except for a set of measure zero \cite{Kassabov}.
+In \cite{Bandeira}, it was conjectured that a system of $n$ identical Kuramoto oscillators on an Erd\H{o}s-R\'enyi random graph would globally synchronize with high probability for $p$ right above the connectivity threshold, that is, for $p =(1+\epsilon)\left(\frac{\log(n)}{n}\right)$ where $\epsilon>0$.
 Ling et al. \cite{Ling} took the first step in this direction by proving that global synchronization occurs with high probability for $p=\frac{\Omega\left(\log(n)\right)}{n^{1/3}}$.
 This result was later improved to $p=\frac{{\Omega\left(\log(n)\right)}^{2}}{n}$ by Kassabov et al.~\cite{Kassabov}, and finally the original conjecture was proven in~\cite{Abdalla}.